avakiel/movie_list/README.md

 # Movie Catalog

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Feel free to edit, delete, add and collect your favorite movies

+# FrontEnd - React App with Chakra-ui on Github (https://avakiel.github.io/movie_list/)
+# BackEnd - Express server on Render.com (https://github.com/avakiel/movie_list_backend)
+# Database - PostgreSQL on Aiven.io

+I am currently working on UI part.

-## How to use and start project
+## How to use and start project local
 In the project directory in terminal, you can run:
 ### `npm install -g json-server` (db.json allready in your project)
 ### `json-server --watch db.json --port 3005`